asciinema/asciinema-player/README.md

 ### Customizing URL fetching

-If you'd like to fetch a recording from a URL but you need to tweak how HTTP request is peformed (configure credentials, change HTTP method, etc) you can do so by using `{ url: "...", fetchOpts: { ... } }` object as the source argument.
+If you'd like to fetch a recording from a URL, but you need to tweak how HTTP request is peformed (configure credentials, change HTTP method, etc), you can do so by using `{ url: "...", fetchOpts: { ... } }` object as the source argument.
 `fetchOpts` object is then passed to [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) (as its 2nd